Why Were the Canaanites So Bad? A Commentary on Numbers 33:1-36:13 (Parsha Masei)

 Now, as the Israelites stand on the threshold of their new homeland, whether Israel survives or not depends on their ethical behavior, as we shall see in my third point.

 Canaan was an evil place.
-What do you do about an evil place?
+What can be done about an evil place?
+Is it fixable?

 Let's turn for a moment to the modern genre of horror fiction and tales of the supernatural.

-The theme running through this kind of modern horror fiction is, in some ways, a pagan one: The forces of evil are disembodied and separate from the human realm, they can rule a place forever, and human are powerless to do anything about it, except placate the evil, try to fight it by discovering esoteric rules of supernatural war, or avoid the place altogether and keep others away from it, too.
+The theme running through this kind of modern horror fiction is, in some ways, a pagan one: The forces of evil are disembodied and separate from the human realm, they can rule a place forever.
+Humans are powerless to do anything about it, except placate the evil, try to fight it by discovering esoteric rules of supernatural war.
+Or they can avoid the place altogether and keep others away from it, too.

 God commanded the Israelites to go there and replace Canaanite religion with Judaism, and make it into a good place.
 He warned the Israelites that if they did not obey His commands, if they did the same bad things the Canaanites did, they would suffer the same fate as the Canaanites.